Why Is My Arm Throbbing?

-Have you ever asked, “Why is my arm throbbing?”
-Does your arm feel tight, and can you see the pulsations, little areas that jump around randomly, sometimes?
-You might be convinced that you must have an arm problem.
-But most likely this issue is being driven by the nerves in your neck.
-When those nerves are irritated, this irritation can present itself through the muscles in the arm.
+Does your arm feel tight?
+And can you see pulsations, little areas that jump around randomly, sometimes?
+Although you might think that you have a muscle twitch, it’s most likely caused by the nerves in your neck.
+When those nerves are irritated, it can present in the arm muscles.
 To understand why this happens, you have to first understand that your arm muscles get instructions from the nerves in your neck.

 When we grow in our mother’s womb, these areas grow out of one another and the wiring of the neck, shoulder, and arm are all connected.
 So injured neck nerves can lead to referred throbbing, tightness, and pain not only in the arm but also in the shoulder.
-In fact, on a side note, problems in the neck can refer pain all the way down to the hip.
-Hence, even though a neck nerve is the culprit, to the patient it feels like a shoulder or arm problem.
+In fact, problems in the neck can refer pain all the way down to the hip.

-Even if the problem truly is just the elbow, and you don’t respond to good physical therapy, there is still no need for surgery for tennis elbow, as research, and our experience, has shown platelet-rich plasma (PRP) or stem cell injections to be an effective elbow treatment for most patients.
+Even if the problem truly is just the elbow, and you don’t respond to good physical therapy, there is still no need for surgery for tennis elbow (1), as research, and our experience has shown platelet-rich plasma (PRP) to be an effective elbow treatment for most patients (2, 3).

 It’s important to understand that where it hurts may or may not be where the damage is located.
 If you have throbbing or tightness in the arm and treatment there is having no effect, ask your doctor to take a closer look at your neck before you make the drastic decision to undergo invasive surgery.

-The upshot?
 You probably pay more attention to the status updates or texts on your phone than you do to the warning signals coming from your body.
 Yet paying attention to your body’s warning signals may make the difference between being that 80-year-old who is active and one who can barely walk.
-To be ProActive, you need to catch small problems like arm throbbing before they snowball into big issues, and prevent them when possible.
-The first step is to try and use conservative therapies like good physical therapy or Egoscue.
-If that doesn’t work, then using your own platelets or stem cells may be just what you need to address the cause and quiet those warning signals.
-There’s nothing like that moment when the right stuff gets injected into the right spot and you finally know you’re on the mend!